 5. Northern Ontario School of Medicine

 The Northern Ontario School of Medicine considers all applicants regardless of their province of residency.
-All applicants are evaluated based on their cumulative GPA, their ABS and supplementary questions, and context.
-“Context” refers to a context score the school assigns to applicants who are either from Northern Ontario or have lived in Northern Ontario and other Northern regions in Canada for a long time, Francophone, or Indigenous backgrounds, as the school has a mission to recruit students from these communities.
-The scoring weigh of each of these components is approximately 1/3.
-The admissions committee then weights each applicant’s candidacy based on their application score (50%) and their interview score (50%).
+All applicants are evaluated based on their cumulative GPA score (50% of scoring weight) and Context score (50% of scoring weight).
+“Context” refers to a context score the school assigns to applicants who have lived in Northern Ontario or other Northern regions of Canada, applicants who have lived in rural communities in Canada, and applicants who are Francophone, or have Indigenous backgrounds, as the school has a mission to recruit students from these communities.
+Your context score also includes your OMSAS autobiographical sketch.

 GPA